turksmathstuff/turksmathstuff.github.io/oct13/mail-to-doc.md

   }
 }

-// This function is triggered when the user clicks "Create and Save" on the second screen. function handleCreateAndSave_(e) {
+// Triggered when clicking "Create and Save" on the second screen. function handleCreateAndSave_(e) {
   const messageId = e.parameters.messageId;
   const newDocName = e.formInput.new_doc_name;